 Wisdom Teeth Extraction

-The wisdom teeth are the third molars, and they are the last teeth in the mouth that will erupt.
-The first molars tend to erupt at around six years of age, while the second molars will erupt at around age 12.
+The wisdom teeth are the third molars, and they are the last teeth in the mouth to erupt.
+The first molars tend to erupt at around six years of age, while the second molars erupt at around age 12.
 The wisdom teeth typically erupt at around the age of 18, but for many people, the teeth become impacted and don't actually move out through the gums at all.

 Deciding to Remove the Wisdom Teeth

 Not everyone will need to have their wisdom teeth removed.
 In fact, some people have the teeth erupt and align properly, and when the gum tissue is healthy, they can stay in the mouth with no problem.
 Unfortunately, this is a rare occurrence, and extraction will be needed when the teeth become impacted, meaning they aren't able to properly erupt through the gums.
 In other cases, they might grow in sideways or only partially penetrate the gums.
 When teeth are impacted, they can be oriented sideways, at odd angles, or even backwards.

 If your wisdom teeth have erupted partially, you can experience some significant problems.
 A pocket can develop in which food and bacteria are caught, and this can cause infection and severe pain.
 Symptoms of a problem include pain, stiffness, fever, nausea, vomiting and swelling.

 When your wisdom teeth erupt, this pressure can cause the other teeth to move.
 This can disrupt the natural alignment of the teeth, and if you've had orthodontic work in the past, this movement can reverse any progress that you enjoyed.